ilizavr/quick-injector/README.md

-this my old project and i forgot autor of processmanager.cpp/.hpp.  noptrace injection not realized
+this my old project and i forgot autor of processmanager.cpp/.hpp.  npt injection not realized(only ptrace)